 Lava flows created some of the most amazing coastal scenery in Japan which can be enjoyed along many trails or from your spot on a sandy beach.

 It’s all here in Izu!

 - Local Insight

-I work here, shop here, join the local festivals, help my neighbors, and teach the local kids.
-Furthermore, I studied Japanese literature at Waseda University, and I’ve learned a lot about Japanese culture and history.
+I live here, work here, shop here, join the local festivals, help my neighbors, and teach the local kids.
+I studied Japanese literature in Japan, and I love Japanese culture and history.

-When you’re ready to see more of Izu, we are here to help.
+When you’re ready to see more of Izu, Jimmy’s Izu Tours is here to help.
 There are thirteen cities in Izu, and each has its own charm and unique character.
 Jimmy’s Izu works with just about every tourist office in Izu and maintains a list of links and information on our sister site, Izu Rhythm.